 And I am totally fine going to a party and making a meal out of appetizers and truth be told, could snack all day on things like veggies with hummus, or cheese and crackers (particularly a block of cream cheese covered in raspberry chipotle jelly or pepper jelly) and those classic cocktail meatballs, ugh, I could totally eat those plain or served over rice.

-Since I’m a totally fan girl of all the appetizers, I’m sharing an appetizer recipe today and have another planned sometime soon.
+Since I’m a total fan girl of all the appetizers, I’m sharing an appetizer recipe today and have another planned sometime soon.
 And who knows, maybe more before New Year’s!
 Today’s appetizer recipe, this Pesto and Sun-Dried Tomato Cheese Torta, is one I made for multiple events all holiday season long last year.

 A cheese torta, sometimes called a cheese torte, is basically a fancy name for a cheese ball layered with other things, instead of mixed in.
 Today’s recipe is layered with pesto sauce and sun-dried tomatoes, but I’ve seen variations using olive tapenade, roasted red bell peppers and even fresh vegetables for the layers.

-This holiday version, Pesto and Sun-Dried Tomato Cheese Torta, was such a hit at my client’s holiday party, that I then made it 3 more times for other holiday parties last year and so far once this year.
+This holiday version, Pesto and Sun-Dried Tomato Cheese Torta, was such a hit at my holiday party, that I then made it 3 more times for other holiday parties last year and so far once this year.
 Since you do have to let the cheese ball set in the bowl for several hours before inverting on a plate and serving, this recipe does require thinking ahead.
 But other than that, this cheese torta is SO incredibly easy, only uses five ingredients and will have all the party guests oohing and ahhing over how delectable and festive it is!
 I mean, the natural white, green and red colors just scream Christmas!

 Helpful Tips and Information: